infraxys-modules/infraxys-by-example/variables/secure-methods/README.md

 ### Only allow method invocation for users with specific grants

-This method is not available in Infraxys Developer since no users and profiles can be managed.
+This method is not available in Infraxys Developer since no users and teams can be managed.

 Here we'll create an action that will fail if the user doesn't have custom grant "i-can-execute-it".